 NYAFF as an idea emerged in the 1980s from Mahen's desire to show positive, diverse and realistic visual representation of Africa in the United States, in contrast to the dominant media images of misery and strife.
 While the festival concept had not yet formulated, she had already begun to look for a way to make a contribution towards correcting these misconceptions about Africa.
 As the film festival took shape in the 1990s its main objective was to use the medium of cinema to promote awareness about Africa and educate both Americans and Africans living in the United States.
 At the same time, it has always been committed to the development of an international audience for African films.
-The scope and scale of NYAFF has expanded during the past twenty years, reflecting the ever-changing realities of Africa and the African Diaspora, as well as new developments in African cinema practices.
+The scope and scale of NYAFF expands to reflect the ever-changing realities of Africa and the African Diaspora, as well as new developments in African cinema practices.

 And while in cinema one often finds a dominance of men, within NYAFF there is a high visibility of women in all spheres.
-"I think Africa is a woman and everything that is working in Africa is because women are behind it," says Mahen in response to my question regarding the role of African women and cinema.
 Women have always played an integral role--from the very top of the small organization to the board of directors and advisory board, in the selection of films, and the articles and interviews in the impressive Through African Eyes publication series.
-The 2011 festival continues to reflect this balance, as women permeate the film listing.

 Mahen had this to say to my question during our interview: "As a woman, do you feel that you have a sensibility towards African women's works?
 Could you talk about the visual image of African women and the representation of African women in the film industry and also share your impressions on films by African women, the sensibility, themes, tendencies?"
 (From Sisters of the Screen: Women of African on Film, Video and Television, Beti Ellerson, 2000).